PROGRAMS & SERVICES

 EMERGENCY SHELTER CARE (ESC)

-foster homes for a period of 21 days, to: 1) get them
+for a period of 21 days, in order to: 1) get them out of

-out of the welcome center and into a home, and, 2)
+the welcome center and into a home, and, 2) to allow

-stipend to hold a bed or beds for this specific
+hold a bed (or beds) for this specific purpose, even

 Once the foster parent receives an ESC placement,